 What Is Non-Alcoholic Beer?

 Despite its name, non-alcoholic beer is legally allowed to contain up to 0.5% alcohol by volume (ABV).
 A trace amount is permitted because the common methods for brewing non-alcoholic beer make reaching absolute zero rather difficult.
 Yet there is also true 0.0% ABV beer, which is formally called alcohol-free beer.
-Some versions of alcohol-free beer are reminiscent of soda, the result of mixing water with the likes of alcohol-free malt and hop syrups.
+Some versions of non-alcoholic beer are reminiscent of soda, the result of mixing water with the likes of alcohol-free malt and hop syrups.

 Brief History Of NA Beer